oleystack/event/README.md

 - 100% **Idiomatic React**
 - 100% Typescript with event types deduction
-- Efficient and hook-based
+- Listen or dispatch events from a hook...
-- ...with static listener and dispatcher
+- ...or utilise static access
 - No centralized event provider
 - Tiny - only **0.6kB**
 - **Just works** ™